Aquarium Plants; General Care (Basics), Substrate, Ferts, CO2, Lighting, Dips and other Factors.

 AQUARIUM OR POND PICTURE CONTEST, You can enter AND Vote!!

-Wet/Dry in particular will strip CO2, as will many canister filters (although proper set of your canister filter products such as Matrix or Purigen along with limited water spray in return can help).
+Wet/Dry. in particular, will strip CO2, as will many canister filters (although a proper set of your canister filter products such as Matrix or Purigen along with LIMITED water spray in return can help).

-As per the "Walstad Method" (basically a twist on was known by old timers as the "German Method"); this method depends upon the plants to do most of the work for maintaining the aquarium chemistry (as for as the Nitrogen Cycle ONLY) while the aquarium keeper only provides circulation and cleanings ONLY when necessary.
+As per the "Walstad Method" (basically, a twist on what was known by old timers as the "German Method"), this method depends upon the plants (along with fish wastes) to do most of the work for maintaining the aquarium chemistry and water quality (as far as the Nitrogen Cycle ONLY) while the aquarium keeper provides circulation, some ferts and mineral cations that are not supplied or kept up with adequately by fish food, and cleanings ONLY when necessary.

-My personal experience and knowledge of aquarium chemistry suggests that at least a simple Sponge or more advanced FB Filter should be used for best results if using the "Walstad Method".
-HOWEVER, this depends upon your fish, shrimp, etc bio load versus the amount of plants.
+My personal experience and knowledge of aquarium chemistry suggests that at least a simple sponge or more advanced fluid sand bed filter should be used for best results if you are using the "Walstad Method".
+HOWEVER, this depends upon your bio-load (fish, shrimp, etc.) versus the amount of plants you stock.

-In a heavily planted aquarium with a low bio load, basic water circulation may be all you need if following this method.
-BUT, despite some commentary to the contrary, a tank WITH a high bio load (& this often includes large snail populations), a good bio filter is a MUST!
+In a heavily planted aquarium with a low bio-load, basic water circulation may be all you need if you are following this method.
+BUT, despite some commentary to the contrary, a tank WITH a high bio load (and this often includes large snail populations), a good bio filter is a MUST!

 Please see further in this article as per the "Walstad Method" and Aquarium Chemistry as it pertains to: Basic planted aquarium water parameters.